-However, they can have the best infrastructure in the world but ultimately if your own internet provider isn’t coming to the party your stream will buffer.
-Many New Zealanders have shite internet so make sure you try and get a faster connection if you can but if you have the fastest internet in the country,
+Spark can have the best infrastructure in the world but ultimately if your own internet provider isn’t coming to the party your stream will buffer.

-Believe it or not, dirty tactics do exist in the telecommunications industry such as Provider X deliberately throttling traffic to Spark’s streaming portal to screw them over and of course you as the consumer will suffer too.
+Believe it or not, dirty tactics do exist in the telecommunications industry such as Provider X deliberately throttling traffic to Spark’s CDN provider to screw them over and of course you as the consumer will suffer too.

 If you’re not a Spark customer then you have no idea what your ISP is going to do until it’s too late.
 You won’t be fixing your internet connection half way into the match.

 How To Avoid My ISP Throttling My Connection

 Firstly your ISP would never admit to throttling or shaping your connection.
 It’s probably not even worth calling up and asking.